How to Have Tough Family Conversations | JED

 • You are not alone, and there are support systems in place to keep you mentally and physically safe.

-We all have biases to unlearn —and some people are more open to unlearning harmful ideas than others.
-Trying to address bigotry in your family, such as racism, homophobia, ableism, or misogyny, can be a complicated process.
-While one conversation alone likely won’t fix the issue, here are some effective ways to start a conversation with a family member about their biases:
+We all have negative beliefs to unlearn, and some people are more open to letting go of harmful ideas than others.
+Addressing prejudice in your family against individuals because of their background, identity, experiences, or circumstances, can be a complicated and challenging process.
+While one conversation alone likely won’t fix the issue, here are some effective ways to start a conversation with a family member about their harmful view:

 • Describe what is happening from your perspective, whether it’s a single remark or action, or part of a pattern of behavior.